fabiommendes/craftinginterpreters/book/representing-code.md

 We _could_ mush that all together into a single Expression class with an arbitrary list of children.
 Some compilers do.
-But I like getting the most out of Java's type system.
+But I like getting the most out of Python's type system.
 So we'll define a base class for expressions.
 Then, for each kind of expression -- each production under `expression` -- we create a subclass that has fields for the nonterminals specific to that rule.
 This way, we get a compile error if we, say, try to access the second operand of a unary